 This is a very nice example of the double-cutaway Les Paul Special from we think 1959.
 We say “we think” because the serial number has been obscured by a refinish treatment done long ago.

 But we think this is from 1959 which was the last full year of production before the "Les Paul" designation was removed from this model.
 In 1960 Gibson catalogued this guitar as an "SG Special" although this body shape was still that of the LP Junior rather than its pointy-horned successor.

 This Les Paul Special was made in Kalamazoo Michigan.
-It has a solid slab mahogany body and neck, rosewood fingerboard, and two killer P-90 pickups.
+It has a solid slab mahogany body and neck, rosewood fingerboard, and two killer sounding P-90 pickups.

 The headstock carries the pearl Gibson logo and the "Les Paul Special" designation with strip Kluson deluxe tuners.
 The fingerboard has a flattish profile but the neck retains a substantial feel - chunkier than some of 1960’s output from Kalamazoo.
-It sports a multi-ply bevelled-edge black celluloid pickguard and a Bigsby vibrato tailpiece with dog bone adjustable bridge.
+It sports a multi-ply bevelled-edge black celluloid pickguard and a Bigsby vibrato tailpiece and dog bone adjustable bridge.
 The arm of the Bigsby has been shortened to approx 5”.